sbslee/fuc/docs/cli.rst

      vcf                   VCF file

    optional arguments:
-     -h, --help            show this help message and exit --expr TEXT           expression to evaluate
+     -h, --help            Show this help message and exit.
+     --expr TEXT           expression to evaluate
-     --samples PATH        file of sample names to apply the marking (one sample per line)
-     --drop_duplicates [TEXT ...]
+     --samples PATH        file of sample names to apply the marking (one sample per line) --drop_duplicates [TEXT ...]
-                           only consider certain columns for identifying
-                           duplicates, by default use all of the columns.
+                           only consider certain columns for identifying duplicates, by default use all of the columns.
-     --greedy              use this flag to mark even ambiguous genotypes as missing
-     --opposite            use this flag to mark all genotypes that do not satisfy the query expression as missing and leave those that do intact
+     --greedy              use this flag to mark even ambiguous genotypes as missing --opposite            use this flag to mark all genotypes that do not satisfy the query expression as missing and leave those that do intact
      --filter_empty        use this flag to remove rows with no genotype calls at all

 vcf_merge
 =========